NuclearFishin/aoc-public/README.md

 # Advent of Code Solutions

 Recently I've enjoyed doing Eric Wastl's [Advent of Code](https://adventofcode.com) as my outlet for "recreational coding", and trying out new C# language features free from the constaints of a legacy codebase.
-I am not aiming to solve thes puzzles on the daily schedule, just whenever I have the time/inclination for some fun hacking.
+I am not aiming to solve these puzzles on the daily schedule, just whenever I have the time/inclination for some fun hacking.
 Inspored by Peter Norvig's [pytudes](https://github.com/norvig/pytudes), I find notebooks are an elegant means to solve these puzzles in a descriptive [literate](https://en.wikipedia.org/wiki/Literate_programming) style.

 Given I'm using C#, my notebook engine of choice is [.NET Interactive](https://github.com/dotnet/interactive), via the [Polyglot Notebooks](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode) VS Code extension.